Dear reader of ADxS.org, please excuse the disruption.

 • Willingness to take risks

-• Intense emotions correlate with good memory, as what is experienced is better remembered when there is intense emotion at the same time; however, working memory is impaired in ADHD.
+• Intense emotions correlate with good memory, as experiences are better remembered when intense emotions are present; however, working memory is impaired in ADHD.
 We are not aware of any impairment of long-term memory.

 • Love of physical work